This time of year can be hard on the pocketbook; but there are other ways of making the season memorable

 There are so many creative things we can do to limit our material purchases and still share the spirit of Christmas with our loved ones because one day;

-I will forget the black leather purse my kids bought me for Christmas but I’ll treasure the clay handprints they made me forever.
+I will forget the black leather purse my kids bought me for Christmas, but I’ll treasure the clay handprints they made me forever.
+I will smile for many years to come as I use the hand-made bookmarks they made me when I open my book at night.

-My children will forget the Wii game, or iPod, but they’ll remember the Christmas when we went tobogganing, had hot chocolate, made snowmen, played board games together, and they’ll speak of it for years to come.
+My children will forget the iTunes or Fortnight gift certificates we gave them, but they’ll remember the Christmas when we went tobogganing, made snowmen and had hot chocolate.
+They will remember playing board games together, and having cousins for a sleepover and will speak of these memories for many years to come.

-My husband will forget the designer tie we gave him, but he’ll remember singing Christmas carols and lighting candles together on Christmas Eve.
+My husband will forget the designer tie we gave him, but he’ll remember singing Christmas carols and lighting candles as a family on Christmas Eve and the silly family Christmas photos we took together.

-The teacher, scout leader, or hockey coach will forget the box of Belgian chocolates, but they’ll remember the sincerity of your card thanking them for their role in your child’s life.
+The teacher, dance instructor, or hockey coach will forget the box of Belgian chocolates and Timmies gift cards, but they’ll remember the sincerity of your card thanking them for their role in your child’s life.

 Our children will learn appreciation and empathy as they remember our annual gift for the angel tree, however small.